[HISTORY: Adopted by the City Council of the City of Harrisburg 7-3-2018 by Ord. No. 5-2018. Amendments noted where applicable.]

 Residential dwelling units of four units or less: $232.08 per year per cart; $19.34 monthly for once-a-week disposal of up to 95 gallons of municipal waste not weighing in excess of 160 pounds.

-Commercial properties: a charge for each person using a structure or part of a structure for a separate nonresidential use or for residential use within a single property containing five or more separate living units at the rates set forth in Appendix, Chapter 9, of the Codified Ordinances.
-The City, through the Director DPW, shall set the disposal rates for individual customers whose municipal waste is collected in dumpsters which, due to size of dumpster(s) or compaction of waste, do not fit within the rate schedule set forth in the Appendix.
+Commercial properties: a charge for each person using a structure or part of a structure for a separate nonresidential use or for § 9-303.3, Municipal waste, recycling and § 9-303.4, residential use within a single property containing five or more separate living units at the rates set forth in Appendix, Chapter 9, of the Codified Ordinances.
+The City, through the Director DPW, shall set the disposal rates for individual customers whose municipal waste is collected in dumpsters, containers or compactors, consistent with the approved supplemental appendix or which, due to size of dumpster(s), or container(s) or compactor(s), or the compaction of waste, do not fit within the rate schedule set forth in the Appendix.
+Rate schedules or agreements authorized under the preceding sentence shall be in the general form of the current farm show rate schedule, attached here as Schedule B.

 The charges imposed for disposal of municipal waste in the City shall be imposed upon the owners of all improved property within the City, except for improved property used exclusively as an accessory use, such as a garage, constructed within 60 feet of the property line of the single-family residence for which it is an accessory use, provided that the accessory use is not occupied, rented or used for any commercial or residential purpose.